nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 #### <a name="authorization-header"></a> Authorization Header

-All Access Control API operations require specifying a token.
+Access Control API operations that are mutable require specifying a token.

 An EDL token can be obtained from [Earthdata Login (EDL)][edl].
 The token should be specified using the `Authorization: Bearer` header followed by the EDL bearer token.
 For more information on obtaining an EDL bearer token, please reference the [documentation][token-doc].